ethereum/EIPs/sips/sip-83.md

 to retrieve latest data on every operation, relying on the fact that Synthetix exchanges involve repricing one synth into another based on their respective USD prices.

-We propose a public function that can be called to update the debt pool snapshot and the caller will be paying the gas to execute the on-chain cost of reading the latest synth prices from external oracles and updating the total issued synths / debt pool snapshot value.
-Although this function will be expensive to execute, it provides a high level of utility for minting and burning transactions that subsequently rely on the snapshot of the synths prices and debt pool size.
-By frequent calls to this function, the debt pool snapshot can be kept arbitrarily accurate.
+We propose the addition of public functions that can be called to update the debt pool snapshot, with the caller paying the gas to execute the on-chain cost of reading the latest synth prices from external oracles and updating the debt pool snapshot value.
+By frequent calls to these functions, the debt pool snapshot can be kept arbitrarily accurate.
+Although they could be expensive to execute by themselves, these functions will provide a great deal of utility for subsequent minting and burning transactions that can read the cached value cheaply.

 To ensure that the liveness of the debt pool snapshot, a view will be exposed that reports the current `totalIssuedSynths` value and debt pool by reading the synth's prices and `synth.totalSupply` as occurs whenever the system debt is currently computed.
 An acceptable deviation between this reported system debt and the cached value will be established at an initial value of `2%`.
+It may be useful in the future to reward the caller of this function if an invocation corrects a deviation that exceeded this bound.

 This will be monitored by a keeper bot paying for the gas to update the snapshot whenever the cached value breaches the acceptable deviation, up to a maximum update frequency.
+In order to save on gas, the keeper will have the option of only updating the debt contributions of a minimal subset of synths that would bring the total system debt snapshot back under the acceptable deviation, as there may be many synths whose contributions are negligible, and this facility would be useful in the case that an individual synth price moves dramatically by itself.

 The bot could also monitor the mempool for upcoming prices and pre-calculate the new `totalIssuedSynths` values to detect if it needs to update the debt pool snapshot after.

 #### Liveness

-To ensure that the debt pool snapshot is not stale, there will be a staleness check on the last `timestamp` of when the debt pool snapshot was updated.
+To ensure that the debt pool snapshot is not stale, there will be a staleness check on the last `timestamp` of when a complete debt pool snapshot was last computed.
 Minting, burning and claiming rewards will revert if the debt pool snapshot is stale until it has been updated.

-The staleness period will be initially set to `30 minutes` and is configurable via an SCCP.
+The staleness period will be initially set to `30 minutes` and will be configurable via an SCCP.

 An additional point is that Synthetix already tracks whether the rates being supplied to the system are individually stale, or have been invalidated by chainlink warning flags (see [SIP 76](sip-76.md)).
 Currently, if any synth price is invalid at the time of a system debt calculation, the operation that triggered it will fail.
 Therefore system debt updates must also cache in flexible storage the validity of the debt snapshot in order to maintain this safety check.
+As such any keeper bots performing the work of updating the system snapshot should monitor the validity of each synth rate, and trigger a snaphot if any rate falls invalid, to protect the system.
+With moves towards a generalised compensated keeper framework, triggering a snapshot when the system must be frozen may come with a reward.

 The debt snapshot function being public and unrestricted also means that, upon an invalid rate being fixed, the debt snapshot can be immediately recalculated by any account in order to re-enable dependent operations.